wilsonchang17/popcats-auto-click/README.md

 # popcats-auto-click
-## using this code to click automatically on the popcats pag
+## using this code to click automatically on the popcats web page